Unspoiled beach is in Bonita Springs near Naples

 What’s near Barefoot Beach?

-Kayaking or canoeing: Koreshan State Historic Park on the Estero River, the Imperial River in Bonita Springs, the Cocohatchee and Water Turkey Bay from Delnor-Wiggins Pass State Park.
+More kayaking options: Koreshan State Historic Park on the Estero River and the Cocohatchee and Water Turkey Bay from Delnor-Wiggins Pass State Park.

 Beach, kayaking and manatees in winter: Lovers Key State Park